Earthquakes on May 1, 2026

 18.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 11 km SW of Ivanof Bay, Alaska at 22:47 UTC on May 1, 2026.
+Reports of a magnitude 2.1 earthquake 11 km SW of Ivanof Bay, Alaska came in on May 1, 2026 at 22:47 UTC.
 At a depth of 18.2 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 55.818°N, -159.591°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01